Shih Tzu

 As one of the most popular companion dog breeds, the Shih Tzu is known for its long, flowing coat in a variety of Colors.
 But many people don’t realise that the coat Color of a Shih Tzu can change significantly over their lives.

-Of course, not all Shih Tzus will experience such drastic Color changes.
+Of course, not all Shih Tzu will experience such drastic Color changes.
 But it’s important to know that it is possible, particularly if you want to show your dog in competition.
-So if you’re looking at pictures of adult Shih Tzus and wondering why their coat Color looks different from your pup’s current shade, don’t worry—it’s probably just a normal part of the breed’s development!
+So if you’re looking at pictures of adult Shih Tzu and wondering why their coat Color looks different from your pup’s current shade, don’t worry—it’s probably just a normal part of the breed’s development!

 One of the most common questions at Shih Tzu headquarters is, “Why did my dog’s coat change Color?”
 While there can be a few reasons, the most likely explanation is that your dog is getting older.
 As a dog ages, it’s not uncommon for its coat to change in Color and/or pattern.